Stefanie Kouzas

-Stefanie Kouzas (born January 10, 2002) is a soccer player who plays as a midfielder for CS St-Hubert.
-Born in Canada, she represented the Guyana women's national team.
+Stefanie Kouzas (born 10 January 2000) is a footballer who plays as a midfielder.
+Born in Canada, she plays for the Guyana women's national team.

 Early life

 Kouzas was born in Montreal, Quebec, to a Greek father and Guyanese mother.
 She played youth soccer with Lakeshore SC.
-In 2017, she won the Miss Teenage Québec beauty pagent, qualifying for Miss Teenage Canada.
+In 2017, she won the Miss Teenage Québec beauty pageant, qualifying for Miss Teenage Canada.

 University career

-For university, she attended Champlain College Saint-Lambert, playing for the women's soccer team.
+For college, she attended Champlain College Saint-Lambert, playing for the women's soccer team.
 She won RSEQ Academic Excellence honours in both 2018 and 2019.

 In 2022, she began attending McGill University, where she played for the women's soccer team.

 Club career

 In 2018, she played in the Première ligue de soccer du Québec with CS Monteuil.

 In 2019, she played FC Sélect Rive-Sud in the PLSQ.
 She scored her first goal on June 8 against CS Fabrose.

 International career

 In 2020, she trained and was part of the preliminary squad for Guyana U20.

 In 2022, she began playing for the Guyana senior team.
-She made her first start on April 8 against Nicaraugua.
+She made her first start on April 8 against Nicaragua.